The ICAS Tax Team

-Key objectives include the delivery of tax support and representation to members, and policy work and liaison with the tax authorities.
+Main objectives include the delivery of tax support and representation to members, and policy work and liaison with the tax authorities.

-Fundamental components of this include:
+Key components of this include:

-- influencing and improving the technical (as distinct from the party political) content of tax legislation through proactive submissions and responses to consultations;
+- Influencing and improving the technical (as distinct from the party political) content of tax legislation through proactive submissions and responses to consultations.

-- liaison with HMRC on practical issues and problems with HMRC systems;
+- Liaison with HMRC on practical issues and problems with HMRC systems.

-- suggesting strategic tax changes (for example, through letters to the Financial Secretary to the Treasury);
+- Suggesting strategic tax changes (for example, through letters to the Financial Secretary to the Treasury).

 Devolution has added a new element to UK tax law and practice in recent years.
 ICAS is uniquely placed to participate in the new processes and works closely in Edinburgh with the Scottish Parliament’s Finance and Constitution Committee, the Scottish Government and Revenue Scotland.

 ICAS represents members of all political persuasions and has a public interest remit to act for the wider public good.
-It therefore avoids taking any party political stance but seeks to engage with politicians of all parties where this is likely to facilitate improvements in tax law or in the operation of the tax system.
+It therefore avoids taking any party-political stance but seeks to engage with politicians of all parties where this is likely to facilitate improvements in tax law or in the operation of the tax system.